Creating a Git repository for Provar Projects

 Step 2: Choose the ‘Create’ option.
 Enter a Name and Local Path to create the local repository, then click Create Repository:

 Step 3Go to the local path specified above and replace the .gitignore file with this file.
-Make sure that you name the file as .gitignore, removing the *, after downloading it.
+Make sure you name the file as .gitignore, removing the *, after downloading it.

 The following files should NOT be committed to the repository: